baseweight/BaseweightSnap/README.md

 # BaseWeightSnap

-BaseWeight Snap is an Android application that matches the HuggingFace Snap application.
-The goal of this application is to demonstrate how to pull down models and the encryption keys from Baseweight Park such that the models can be decrypted and run on an Android device.
+BaseWeight Snap is an Android application that atttempts to recreate the functionality of the the HuggingFace Snap application.
+The goal of this application is to show that it's possible to run Multimodal models on Android using llama.cpp and libmtmd.

 ## Features

 - Real-time object detection and weight estimation using ONNX Runtime
 - Camera integration using CameraX
 - Native C++ processing for optimal performance
-- Support for arm64-v8a and x86_64 architectures
+- Support for arm64-v8a

 ## Technical Details

 ### Dependencies

-- ONNX Runtime Mobile v1.21.0 for ML model inference
-- OpenCV for image processing
 - CameraX v1.3.2 for camera functionality
-- RapidJSON for data handling
+- llama.cpp with libmtmd for VLM functionality

 ### Build Requirements